telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 [Top](#top)

 ####<a name=”section5.1.2></a>Running
-Zookeeper is run throughthis command:
+Zookeeper is run through this command:
 ```
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```